 The ideal API should support the full task lifecycle: creation, status monitoring, result retrieval, and webhook notifications.
 It should be well-documented, versioned, and secured with modern authentication standards.
 GoHireHumans provides a comprehensive REST API designed specifically for AI-to-human delegation workflows.

-Feature 5: Payment Protection
+Feature 5: Payment Processing Review

 Feature 6: Quality Assurance